gusgarciacruz/InformalHousingLabor/README.md

 use the csv file called "García-Badillo-Aristizábal.csv".
 LISA bivariate use the file Medellin_Map.shp

 ### Files
-The "Files" folder contains the data used:
+The Files folder contains the data used:

 - [Data](https://gusgarciacruz.github.io/InformalHousingLabor/García-Badillo-Aristizábal.csv): dataset used
 - [Shape](https://gusgarciacruz.github.io/InformalHousingLabor/Medellin_Map.zip): cartography of the analytical regions of the urban area of Medellín and it allows to built the W matrix and replicate Figure 5 (the other figures were calculated using QGIS and we do not have code)